vincentjoy/vincentjoy/README.md

 ## 🚀 About Me

-I'm a passionate mobile and web developer with **11 years of native iOS development experience** using Swift, **2 years in React Native** with Expo and JavaScript, and **1 year in Django and Python**.
+I'm a passionate mobile and web developer with **11 years of native iOS development experience** using Swift, **3 years in React Native** with Expo and JavaScript, and **2 yeara in Django and Python**.
 I love building innovative applications and exploring cutting-edge technologies like VisionOS and AR.

+✍️ **Technical Writer**: I share my development insights and tutorials on my blog **[Code Joy](https://code-joy.hashnode.dev)** where I write about iOS development, React Native, and software engineering best practices.

 ## 🛠️ Tech Stack